 Search the audit log for events in Microsoft Teams

-The audit log can help you investigate specific activities across Office 365 services.
-For Teams, here are some of the activities that are audited:
+The audit log can help you investigate specific activities across Microsoft 365 services.
+For Microsoft Teams, here are some of the activities that are audited:

 Turn on auditing in Teams

 Audit data is only available from the point at which you turned on auditing.

 - To retrieve audit logs, go to the Security & Compliance Center.
 Under Search, select Audit log search.